dgt-nft/art-engine/README.md

 ## How To Guide

 Artistic?
 Use one of our templates to create a layer for our Art Engine.
 These will be used to generate unique NFT art faces.
+All styles welcome.
 No one knows what the final composed image will look like, but you can shape the outcome with your submissions.
 Be a part of it!

 Our NFTs are made up of 8 layers: